 Whether you're a new third-party seller on Amazon or a pro that’s been at it for years, it’s important to protect yourself with Amazon sellers insurance and know when it’s a requirement.

-Amazon also requires some sellers to carry active coverage, and you could be asked to share a certificate of insurance.
-In this article, we’ll cover everything you need to know about Amazon seller insurance, including:
+Amazon requires some sellers to carry active coverage, and you could be asked to share a certificate of insurance.
+In this article, we’ll cover everything you need to know about Amazon insurance requirements, including:

 - Do I need insurance to sell on Amazon?